Interface Tour

 How to use it

-Read card by card, expand the text when needed, and pin records whenever a line of interpretation needs to stay visible.
+Read card by card, expand the text when the wording matters, and pin records whenever a line of interpretation needs to stay visible beside another.
+The panel is designed for sustained scholarly handling, not quick skimming.

 DANTE WORD LOCUS LAYER